nikolanoxon/CarND/T1P1_lane_lines/writeup.md

 For each shortcoming, here are possible solutions:

-1. Using a more robust edge finder and color filtering to ifnore shadows.
+1. Using a more robust edge finder and color filtering to ignore shadows.
 2. Transform the lines into a exression that does not include infinities (polar)
 3. Use a polynomial interpolation instead of linear.
 4. Forgo K-means in favor of a leaner and more flexible sorting algoirthm (regression?)